hannahgooden/wordcloud_bot/readme.md

 # Wordcloud Bot

 Written by Hannah Gooden, 3/2/18
 This is a submission to the General Motors-Aggie Coding Club Bot Contest held on 2/16/18.
 I can be contacted at hannah.goodenn@gmail.com or hannah.gooden@tamu.edu.
 All wordclouds produced by the bot will be tweeted at @wordcloud_fun: https://twitter.com/wordcloud_fun/with_replies
+**To preserve privacy, the api tokens have been hidden on this github

 ## Getting Started